osrf/gazebo_tutorials/profiler/tutorial.md

 The script should open the profiler output in a browser.

-> Note: If you don't see any data, check the connection address on the top of the page and see if the port number is correct, the default is `17815`.
+Profile data for each process goes to a different port, which can be chosen on the top of the page:

+* `gzserver` to port 1500
+* `gzclient` to port 1501

-You should see plots corresponding to different theads:
+You should see plots corresponding to different theads, for example:

 * `gzserver`
 * `[Ode,Bullet,Symbody,Dart]Physics`